iandev/php-vcache/README.md

 php-vcache
 ==========

-PHP caching tool for generating flat view files.
-Serve static files as much as possible.
+Generic light weight PHP caching tool for generating flat view files.
+For generating and serving cached static HTML documents.
+Perfect for high traffic blogging sites or for websites where its sometimes ok to serve stale content.

 ## Usage: